Creating transformative medicines for people with inflammatory diseases.

 Katerina Chatzi, Ph.D.

-Katerina Chatzi serves as the Chief Executive Officer and President of Promakhos Therapeutics.
+Katerina Chatzi is a co-founder and the Chief Executive Officer and President of Promakhos Therapeutics.
 Katerina is a distinguished scientist-entrepreneur with expertise in immunology, protein secretion, biochemistry, bacteriology, cell biology and business development.
 She has performed biomedical research for over 15 years across four different countries, uncovering fundamental principles underlying bacterial secretion, protein folding, antibiotic resistance, and cell cycle regulation.

 Katerina’s scientific journey started at the University of Crete, where she studied mechanisms underlying tolerogenic immunosuppression during pregnancy in mice.
 She then received an Erasmus fellowship to study antibiotic resistance at Uppsala University in Sweden.
 Returning to Greece, she received the Excellent Academic Performance Award and started her Ph.D. training to study and reconstitute bacterial secretion systems.
 For her work, she was awarded the prestigious Heraclitus II fellowship from the National Strategic Innovation Program.
 Katerina then continued her research on bacterial secretion and protein folding as a Research fellow at the KU Leuven in Belgium.